 Before your evaluation starts, you’ll choose between purchasing just a doctor’s recommendation letter (which is legally all you need), or a wallet-sized cannabis ID card as well, which is convenient for repeat visits to the same dispensary.
 Keep in mind, most online evaluation services won’t charge you unless you’re approved by the doctor; the consultation is free otherwise!

 The MMJ evaluation itself often lasts just a few minutes and involves an easy video or phone conversation about your current condition, medical history and how marijuana might help you.
-The doctors at NuggMD are particularly friendly and knowledgeable, making you feel at ease from the moment your evaluation begins.

 Once you’re approved, you’ll receive a digital PDF version of your recommendation via email, which you can use that same day by printing it out (keep in mind, some dispensaries firmly require the official paper copy).
 After that, you’ll receive your medical marijuana card and official recommendation letter in the mail 2 – 3 days later, which comes with an embossed seal and is signed by your doctor.